Need to Know

 This plastic stuff was often floating around near the surface.
 Where did it come from?
 It was so strange, like nothing else in the sea.
 And unlike everything else in the sea, it tasted terrible!
 It seemed to give everyone a tummy ache.
 Even Snarky the shark and Kilo the killer whale thought it tasted bad… and they are always up for a snack!

-Sometimes the floating rock got angry and shot vicious stingrays form another world (harpoons) into the water.
+Sometimes the floating rock got angry and shot vicious stingrays form another world into the water.
 This Great Rock seemed to get angrier when more narwhals and whales were nearby.

 The first time Narkal saw one of his friends get bit by one of these stingrays, he was traumatized.
 He cried, and asked, “Why?!?
 Why is the rock so angry at the ocean?”

 Being so small, the shooting stingrays never seemed to come after him.
 Perhaps, they didn’t see him because he was so small… or maybe they thought he wouldn’t be as tasty as the bigger narwhals with solid grey horns.
 Who knows?
-Narkal tried not to think about what was killing his friends and family, until…
+Narkal tried not to think about what was taking his friends and family, until…

 One sunny afternoon he was swimming with his mom.
 They were discussing all of Narkal’s favorite foods, practicing blowing bubbles, and playing hide-and-go-seek tag.

 All of a sudden, the Great Rock was right above them, hovering like a dark cloud.
 Several steel stingrays shot directly at Narkal’s mom.
 Striking her, the terrible stingrays drug her towards the Great Rock.
 She whaled in pain, screaming for him.
-He followed as best he could, swimming through a cloud of his mother’s blood and agony.
+Narkal followed as best he could, swimming through a cloud of his mother’s blood and agony.

 At first, Narkal felt scared of what might happen to him getting this close to the Great Rock, but soon he realized the Great Rock wanted nothing to do with him.
 It’s like it didn’t even see him?!?